ballerina-platform/module-ballerinax-ai.agent/README.md

 Let us go through output produced by the above example.
 Assume the following natural langauge (NL) command to the agent,

 NL Command : `create a new guest wifi account for email john@gmail.com with user guest123 and password john123.
-Send the avaialbe list of wifi accounts for that email to alexa@gmail.com`
+Send the available list of wifi accounts for that email to alexa@gmail.com`

 Agent will proceed with multiple reasoning-action interations following [ReAct Framework](https://arxiv.org/pdf/2210.03629.pdf).